brunofauth/clipboardporn/README.md

 Everytime the victim copies text into the clipboard, there's one in three chances that it will be replaced for a random porn site url.

-There's over sixteen thousand porn sites url which may be picked.
+There's about sixteen thousand porn sites url which may be picked.

 Enjoy!